ToddBradley/terranborderlands/universe/alula/index.md

 ### Seven Spear Tribe

-* owners of the *Balanced Spear IX*, the starship wrecked on Brahmagupta years ago
+* owners of the *Balanced Spear IX*, the starship wrecked on Brahmagupta (Parvati system) decades ago
 * power level: 6/6
 * they do not have a presence on Parvati currently